 What to Do IMMEDIATELY After SHTF

-Now I want you to imagine for a minute if you were walking along the beach that morning and witnessed those terrifying waves crashing towards you.
+Now, I want you to imagine if you walked along the beach that morning and witnessed those terrifying waves crashing towards you.
 Besides wetting your pants, you may be immobilized by fear.
-But when we’re faced with a traumatic event, the last thing that you want is to be caught frozen in our steps.
-It could literally kill you.
+But when we’re faced with a traumatic event, the last thing that we want is to be caught frozen in our steps.
+It could kill you.

-You may have all the prepping equipment and supplies in the world at your disposal, but if you don’t know what to do when the time comes, it’s not going to matter.
-Being prepared for any type of disaster is a great place to start, but it’s critical that you know what to do immediately after SHTF.
+You may have all the prepping equipment and supplies at your disposal, but if you don’t know when and how to use them when the time comes, it won’t matter.
+Being prepared for any disaster is a great place to start, but you must know what to do immediately after the disaster.
+How to Survive Mentally

 Stay Calm and Get to Safety